SasWhat/ESP-OS/README.md

-🧠 ESP-OS — A Serial Command-Line OS for ESP32
-A mini operating system for ESP32 that runs entirely over Serial.
-Control Wi-Fi, files, and hardware with simple shell-style commands like ping("google.com"), mkfile("log.txt", "ready"), and digwrite(13, high).

-⚡ Features
-🖥️ Serial-based command line interface (CLI)

-📶 Wi-Fi setup and control using WiFiManager

-📁 File system commands using SPIFFS

-⚙️ GPIO control: digital I/O, PWM, analog read

-🔄 Easily extendable command handler system

-💾 Lightweight & user-friendly — fits in under 100 KB
+**ESP-OS**

+ESP-OS is a lightweight serial-based command-line operating system for the ESP32 microcontroller.
+It allows users to interact with the ESP32 over the Serial Monitor using simple shell-like commands.
+With ESP-OS, you can manage Wi-Fi connections, read and write files to SPIFFS, control GPIOs, and perform system diagnostics.

+**Features**

+ESP-OS supports serial commands to perform tasks typically done through code.
+This includes setting up Wi-Fi using WiFiManager, creating and reading files, listing or deleting them, and controlling digital and analog pins.
+The system is extendable, so new commands can be added as needed.

-🛠️ Commands
+**Supported Commands

+System Commands:**

+help() – Lists all available commands

+reboot() – Restarts the ESP32

+clear() – Clears the Serial screen

+uptime() – Shows how long the ESP32 has been running

+free() – Displays free RAM and available SPIFFS space

+**Wi-Fi Commands:**

+wificonfig() – Starts WiFiManager captive portal to connect to a network

+resetwifi() – Clears saved Wi-Fi credentials

+status() – Displays current SSID, IP, and signal strength

+disconnect() – Disconnects from the current Wi-Fi network

+scan() – Lists available Wi-Fi networks

+ping("host") – Pings a domain or IP address

+ip() – Shows the ESP32’s IP address, gateway, and DNS

-🧠 System
+**File System Commands:**

-plaintext
+mkfile("name","text") – Creates a new file and writes text

+read("file") – Reads the contents of a file

+del("file") – Deletes a specified file

+ls() – Lists all files stored in SPIFFS

+**GPIO and Hardware Commands:**

+digwrite(pin, state) – Sets a digital pin to HIGH or LOW

+digread(pin) – Reads the value of a digital pin

+pwm(pin, value) – Outputs PWM signal on a pin (value 0 to 255)

+analogread(pin) – Reads analog input from a specified pin

+Example Session
+scss
 Copy
 Edit
-help()           // List all commands reboot()         // Restart the ESP32 clear()          // Clear Serial output uptime()         // Show runtime free()           // Show free RAM and SPIFFS space
-📶 Wi-Fi
-plaintext
-Copy
-Edit
-wificonfig()     // Start WiFiManager portal resetwifi()      // Clear saved Wi-Fi status()         // Show connection info disconnect()     // Disconnect from Wi-Fi scan()           // List nearby networks ping("host")     // Ping a domain or IP ip()             // Show IP, gateway, DNS
-📁 File System
-plaintext
-Copy
-Edit
-mkfile("name","data")   // Create file with text
-read("file")            // Read a file
-del("file")             // Delete a file
-ls()                    // List files
-⚙️ GPIO / Hardware
-plaintext
-Copy
-Edit
-digwrite(pin, state)    // Digital output: high/low
-digread(pin)            // Read digital pin
-pwm(pin, value)         // PWM 0–255
-analogread(pin)         // Read analog value
-📷 Example Session
-plaintext
-Copy
-Edit
 wificonfig()
 ping("google.com")
-mkfile("hello.txt", "Welcome to ESP-OS") read("hello.txt")
+mkfile("log.txt","System ready")
+read("log.txt")
-digwrite(2, high)
+digwrite(13, high)
 analogread(34)
-📦 Dependencies
+Dependencies
-Use PlatformIO and make sure this is in platformio.ini:

-ini
+This project requires the following libraries:

+WiFiManager

+ESP32Ping

+You can install them via PlatformIO using:

+makefile
 Copy
 Edit
 lib_deps =
   tzapu/WiFiManager
   ESP32Ping

-🔧 Getting Started
-Clone this repo
+**How to Use**

-Upload to your ESP32 board using PlatformIO or Arduino IDE
+Upload the project to an ESP32 board using PlatformIO or Arduino IDE.

-Open Serial Monitor at 115200
+Open the Serial Monitor at 115200 baud rate.

-Type help() and start exploring
+Type help() and press Enter to see the list of commands.

-💡 Roadmap
+Use the commands interactively through the Serial Monitor.

+**Future Improvements**

-servo(pin, angle)
+Add servo control using servo(pin, angle)

-tone(pin, freq)

-Web-based command GUI (optional)

-SPIFFS script runner: run("boot.txt")
+Add buzzer control using tone(pin, frequency)

+Support command scripting with run("script.txt")

+Optional web interface for commands